kevoreilly/CAPEv2/docs/book/src/installation/guest/saving.rst

 KVM
 ===

-You can check here how to simple create virtual machine with virt-manager
+You can check here how to simply create a virtual machine with ``virt-manager``:

 * `Create virtual machine with virt-manager aka GUI client`_
 * `Advanced KVM preparation for malware analysis`_

-.. _`Create virtual machine with virt-manager aka GUI client`: https://www.doomedraven.com/2020/04/how-to-create-virtual-machine-with-virt.html
+.. _`Create a virtual machine with virt-manager aka GUI client`: https://www.doomedraven.com/2020/04/how-to-create-virtual-machine-with-virt.html
 .. _`Prepare KVM for malware analysis`: https://www.doomedraven.com/2016/05/kvm.html#modifying-kvm-qemu-kvm-settings-for-malware-analysis

 If decided to adopt KVM, you must first of all be sure to use a disk format for your virtual machines which supports snapshots.
-By default libvirt tools create RAW virtual disks, and since we need snapshots you'll either have to use QCOW2 or LVM.
-For the scope of this guide we adopt QCOW2, which is easier to setup than LVM.
+By default, libvirt tools create RAW virtual disks, and since we need snapshots you'll either have to use QCOW2 or LVM.
+For the scope of this guide, we adopt QCOW2, which is easier to set up than LVM.

 The easiest way to create such a virtual disk correctly is using the tools provided by the libvirt suite.
 You can either use ``virsh`` if you prefer